 This gave rise to several organizations, focusing on different areas such as transportation, communication, local government and food security.

 Foods of the Fundy Valley is the group that decided to focus on food security and the local food economy in general.
-We are a non-profit corporation whose mission is to foster an environment that promotes the production and consumption of local foods and local goods in the Albert County Area.
+We incorporated in October 2010 as a non-profit corporation whose mission is to foster an environment that promotes the production and consumption of local foods and local goods in the Albert County Area.
 We are governed by an elected Board of Directors, and are supported by many passionate and energetic volunteers throughout the community – farmers, bakers, innkeepers, teachers, business owners, accountants, cooks, scientists, artists, people from all walks of life… all of whom share a common love of food and community.

 We believe that, to accomplish our mission, we need to start from the ground up.
 We have established programs in partnership with the Hillsborough and Riverside Schools, to work with kids from grades K-12, and teach them to grow, prepare, cook and eat fresh, nutritious food right from our soil.
-Little Green Thumbs, Caledonia Growing, Riverside School Garden Club, and Kids in the Kitchen are all successful programs that have been running for the past two years.
+Little Green Thumbs, Caledonia Growing, Riverside School Garden Club, and Kids in the Kitchen are all successful programs that have been running for the past several years.